 Foreign employees abroad

-If a foreign employee of yours working in another country is not there as a posted employee (i.e. you did not send them there), they are not covered by the Finnish social insurance system.
-There is no requirement for you as employer to pay social security or to withhold health insurance.
+If the foreign worker of yours working in another country is not there as a posted employee (i.e. you did not send them there), they are not covered by the Finnish social insurance system.
+There is no requirement for you as the employer to pay the insured person’s health insurance premiums or to withhold the employer’s health insurance contribution.

-However, if an employee of yours working in another country is a Finnish citizen who lives there permanently, their tax treatment must be cleared up on a case-by-case basis.
-You must contact a Finnish tax office and apply for a tax-at-source card on their behalf.
+However, if a worker of yours working in another country is a Finnish citizen who lives there permanently, their tax treatment must be cleared up on a case-by-case basis: a Finnish tax office must be contacted and an application for a tax-at-source card must be submitted.

 Giving pay slips to beneficiaries

 When you pay wages or salary you must give the recipient a pay slip with the following information printed on it: beneficiary's name, amount paid, category or type of payment, year of payment, amounts of withheld tax, insurance contributions, and your name.
-We recommend that you use English because your employees may need to show their pay slips to foreign tax authorities when making requests for elimination of double taxation etc. We also recommend that employees keep their pay slips safe to ensure that they can check the amounts on their income tax returns in their home country.
+We recommend that you use English because your workers may need to show their pay slips to foreign tax authorities when making requests for elimination of double taxation etc. We also recommend for the workers that they keep their pay slips safe to ensure that they can check the amounts on their income tax returns in their home country.

 Employees staying in Finland longer than 6 months — resident taxpayers

-People arriving in Finland for more than six-months are considered tax resident in Finland and are subject to unlimited tax liability.
-This means that their income is taxed progressively in the same way as that of people living in Finland permanently.
-You must withhold tax on the wages or salary you pay them, according to the instructions printed on the employee’s tax card.
+People arriving in Finland for more than six months are considered tax resident in Finland and are subject to unlimited tax liability.
+This means that their income is taxed in Finland progressively and in the same way as that of people living in Finland permanently.
+You must withhold tax on the wages or salary you pay to them, according to the instructions printed on each worker’s tax card.

 If they do not show you a tax card or proof of prepayment registration, you must withhold tax at 60%.
-Unless you are paying fees to athletes or sportsmen, you must also pay the employer's social security contribution.
-However, you don't have to pay it if the employee shows you an E 101 or an A1 certificate proving their "posted employee" status and a document from Kela – the Social Insurance Institution of Finland – stating that they are not covered by the Finnish residence-based or work-based social insurance system.
+Unless you are paying fees to athletes or sportsmen, you must also pay the employer's health insurance contribution.
+However, you don't have to pay it if the worker has shown you an E 101 or an A1 certificate proving their "posted employee" status or shows you a document from Kela – the Social Insurance Institution of Finland – stating that they are not covered by the Finnish residence-based or work-based social insurance system.

 For more information on the tax treatment of people arriving from foreign countries an on that of special groups (such as teachers, students, researchers, frontier workers, foreign key employees, sportsmen and performing artists), see: Taxation of employees from other countries